codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 ## Using a Git repository for the pipelines

-Remember that according to GitOPs we should place *all* application resources on Git.
-This means that the pipelines themselves must also be present in Git.
+Remember that according to GitOps we should place *all* application resources on Git.
+This means that the pipelines themselves must also be present in a Git repository and any change on them should pass from source control.

-Even though Codefresh has a powerful inline editor for editing pipelines, as soon as you finish with your pipelines you [should commit them in Git](https://github.com/codefresh-contrib/gitops-pipelines) and load them from the repository.
+Even though Codefresh has a [powerful inline editor]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#using-the-inline-pipeline-editor) for editing pipelines, as soon as you finish with your pipelines you [should commit them in Git](https://github.com/codefresh-contrib/gitops-pipelines) and load them from the repository.

+{% include image.html
+  lightbox="true"
+  file="/images/guides/gitops/pipeline-from-git.png"
+  url="/images/guides/gitops/pipeline-from-git.png"
+  alt="Loading a pipeline from GIT" caption="Loading a pipeline from GIT"
+  max-width="80%"
+ %}

+ Once the pipeline is in Git, you should switch the online editor to [load the pipeline from the repository]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#loading-codefreshyml-from-version-control) instead of the inline text.